mohammed-ansar/SE_lab-NITC-CONF/Docs/ApiDocumentation.md

 ### 1.1 Sign In and Authenticate
-    [POST] /api/auth/signIn
+    [POST] /api/auth/login
-    To log into a valid account that exists in the database and store the authentication token in a http cookie.
+    To log into an account that we have already registered.
-    (can be accessed by members of program committee)
     Headers: None
-    Body: { email:string,
+    Body: { username:string,
             password:string}
     Response: {
-        id: string,
         username: string,
-        email: string,
-        tokenType: string,
-        accessToken: string
+ 	password:string
     }